uzk-rrzk/cameracontrol/README.md

 cp camctrl_onvif_interface.py ~/path/to/Galicaster/galicaster/utils/.

 ```
-* We need to edit our conf.ini to activate the plugin at Galicaster startup:
-* add the following lines to do so:
+* We need to edit our conf.ini to activate the plugin at Galicaster startup, add the following lines to do so:
 ```
 [plugins]
 camctrl = True